WeAreFarmGeek/diplomat/README.md

 We've dropped ruby 1.9 support.
 You can still depend on Diplomat by directly using the `ruby-1.9-compatible` branch on github, although be advised it's not actively maintained anymore.

+### ERB templating

+It is possible to inject diplomat data into `.erb` files (such as in chef), but you could also have a look at [consul-templaterb](https://github.com/criteo/consul-templaterb/) that is highly optimized for ERB templating with very hi parallelism and good optimized performance for large clusters.

 ## Usage

 [The most up to date place to read about the API is here.](http://rubydoc.info/github/WeAreFarmGeek/diplomat)